Rosnaldo/my-study/nginx/labs/2-nginx-redirect-to-nodes/readme.md

 <img src="image.png" width="50%">

-two node containers and nginx inside the network (backendnet).
+• two node containers and nginx inside the network (backendnet).
-the `nginx.conf` file is volume binded.
+• the `nginx.conf` file is volume binded.
+• nginx on port 80 redirects to the two node containers.

 ```bash
 docker build . -t nodeapp